NOTICE: AllStar and Echolink are now available on the 2m Repeater thanks to Mike Zolna!

 Website questions can be directed to Jeff Vollin, KC6WFU at 520-241-0521

-Prior to the club meeting last month, there was an open house at the W7SA radio station and emergency communications center in 811R.
-The 811 "Ham Shack" is the small modular building located between the two antenna towers.
-The open house was intended for all Raytheon employees to see the capabilities of our club.
+The club maintains a radio station and emergency communications center in Building 811R.
+The 811R "Ham Shack" is the small modular building located between the two antenna towers.
+We recently hosted an open house intended for all Raytheon employees to see the capabilities of our club.
 If Raytheon employees would like to schedule a future tour, please send us an email at W7SA-bod@googlegroups.com.

 W7SA now has new repeaters on 2m and 70 cm, which are now online and functioning well.
 They are an open repeaters, so any licensed ham radio operator is welcomed to give it a try.
 Any QRM reports related to our repeater should be send to W7SA-bod@googlegroups.com.